Improving Pareto Set Learning for Expensive Multi-objective Optimization via Stein Variational Hypernetworks: Experiments

 MOBO Performance Figure \ref{fig: comparision_LHD} compares the log hypervolume difference (LHD) of baseline methods, with solid lines showing the mean and shaded regions indicating standard deviation.
 Our proposed SVH-PSL demonstrates superior performance, converging rapidly in synthetic experiments and achieving strong results in real-world scenarios.
 Notably, the integration of the SVGD algorithm enhances convergence speed compared to the conventional PSL-MOBO method while also providing better diversity on the Pareto set than the DA-PSL method. \\ Analysis of Local Kernel Benefits in Complex Pareto Fronts Figure \ref{fig:compare_ker} demonstrates the effectiveness of local kernel integration in SVH-PSL, especially in solving real-world problems with complex Pareto fronts (RE37, RE41, and RE42).
 SVH-PSL achieves a consistently lower LHD compared to SVH-PSL without the local kernel.
 Moreover, SVH-PSL with the local kernel exhibits a smaller variance, indicating that the local kernel adapts effectively to the complex Pareto front.
 This results in more stable and consistent solutions across multiple evaluations.

-\subsection{Ablation studies}
+\subsection{Ablation Studies}

-The trade-off between exploration and exploitation In Formula \ref{updatephi_svgd}, the second term acts as the repulsion component, with the parameter $\alpha$ serving as a trade-off between exploration and exploitation.
+The Trade-Off Between Exploration and Exploitation In Formula \ref{updatephi_svgd}, the second term acts as the repulsion component, with the parameter $\alpha$ serving as a trade-off between exploration and exploitation.
 As shown in Figure \ref{fig:ablation_alpha}, $\alpha$ significantly impacts performance.
-When $\alpha$ is small (\ref{fig: small}), the variance is high, indicating that insufficient repulsion makes it difficult for the particles to escape pseudo-optimal points, leading to instability.
-Conversely, a larger $\alpha$ (\ref{fig:large}) encourages exploration, driving the particles toward the optimal solution.
+When $\alpha$ is small (left), the variance is high, indicating that insufficient repulsion makes it difficult for the particles to escape pseudo-optimal points, leading to instability.
+Conversely, a larger $\alpha$ (right) encourages exploration, driving the particles toward the optimal solution.
+High Dimensional Figure \ref{fig:compare_dim} shows that SVH-PSL performs well in high-dimensional conditions.
+Although optimization problems become increasingly challenging as dimensionality rises, SVH-PSL maintains its effectiveness.
+However, it also exhibits higher variance.